Has the new chief justice changed the SC’s policy of not hearing politically controversial cases?

 But in September itself, Lalit has constituted at least three constitutional benches, comprising 15 judges, to hear final arguments in cases.
 Some of these are related to controversial subject matters, such as the legality of reservations for general category citizens who are economically weak, introduced in 2019 by the Central government.
 Others are related to areas such as defection and legal education.
 Several important constitutional cases, regarding religious ex-communication and control of administrative officers in Delhi, are scheduled for hearings in the next couple of months.

-A fourth constitutional bench, on Wednesday, will decide the future course of action for five constitutional cases.
-Among them, one is a legal challenge to demonetisation – the 2016 move by the Modi government withdrawing Rs 500 and Rs 1,000 notes overnight.
+A fourth constitutional bench, on Wednesday, conducted preliminary hearings to decide the timeline for listing five constitutional cases.
+Among them, one was a legal challenge to demonetisation – the 2016 move by the Modi government withdrawing Rs 500 and Rs 1,000 notes overnight.

 Lalit also said that he will list the challenge to abrogation of Article 370 after October 10.
 The case was last heard in March 2020.